 Since FY14, when HACSM received HUD approval to expand the scope of this activity to include other housing units owned by HACSM or HACSM affiliates such as the redeveloped Half Moon Village, HACSM has now in FY18 completed the conversion of all formerly public housing properties to PBV.

-At this time, HACSM does not own or operate any additional properties and thus is closing this activity.
+HACSM does not own or operate any additional properties and thus closed this activity.